-FUJI HEAVY INDUSTRIES LTD. (current « Subaru Corporation ») is a transportation equipment manufacturer with a focus on automotive manufacturing.
+FUJI HEAVY INDUSTRIES LTD. (currently « Subaru Corporation ») is a transportation equipment manufacturer with a focus on automotive manufacturing.

-We are utilizing Questetra in the improvement of the simulation efficiency of Automotive engine development operations.
+We are utilizing Questetra to improve the efficiency of simulations in automotive engine development operations.

 Q. How did you achieve the improvement of the efficiency?

-Development of engines consist in the repetition of Blueprint drawing, Prototyping, and Performance and Reliability evaluations.
-However, the performance and reliability evaluations are now available to do virtually by simulation technology developed recently.
-Thanks to that, it is now possible to obtain more information to improve the product competitiveness faster than when evaluating through prototyping.
+Engine development is a repetitive process of blueprint drawing, prototyping, and performance and reliability evaluations.
+However, the performance and reliability evaluations can now be done virtually with recently developed simulation technology.
+Thanks to this, it is now possible to obtain more information to improve the product competitiveness faster than when evaluating through prototyping.

-On the other hand, developers need to ask experts to run the simulations, for these simulations require complicated operations and expertise.
+On the other hand, developers need to ask experts to run the simulations, as they require complicated operations and expertise.

-Hence, we are promoting the automatization of simulation, thinking that ‘It will be better and faster if the developers are capable to exercise their creativity and do the simulations by themselves’.
-We are using the Questetra as a management control tool for it.
+Hence, we are promoting the automation of simulations because we believe that we can make better products faster and more efficiently if the developers are able to exercise their creativity and do the simulations by themselves.
+We are using Questetra as a management control tool for this.

 Q. What are the main characteristics of the mechanisms for which you use Questetra?

-Automation of simulation has been addressed in various ways, but most of them are developed as mere tools.
+Automation of simulation has been addressed in various ways, but in most cases it is developed as a mere tool.

-We put emphasis on the availability of information sharing between the developers and the simulation expert that would complement each other.
-Therefore, we have arranged the Tasks for the developers and for the simulation experts alternately on the Workflow, so that communications between them to be raised.
+We put emphasis on the availability of information sharing between the developers and the simulation expert so that they would complement each other.
+Therefore, we have arranged the Tasks for the developers and for the simulation experts alternately on the Workflow, so that communication between them can occur.

 Q. Do you have any suggestions for Questetra?

-Up until now, in the automation of simulation, only the function was focused and its operations were left to humans.
-Because we are able to visualize the Workflow, we are able to operate as it was defined by using Questetra, now all of us can discuss both of the aspects of function and operation.
+Up until now, when automating simulations we only focused on the functions and left the operations to humans.
+Because we are now able to visualize the Workflow, we are able to operate as it was defined by using Questetra.
+Now all of us can discuss both the aspects of function and operation.

-Meanwhile, in order to promote the further automation of simulation in the future, it is necessary to increase the people who are capable of drawing the workflow.
+Meanwhile, in order to promote the further automation of simulations in the future, it is necessary to increase the number of people who are capable of drawing a workflow.
 I guess the easier the Process Modeler becomes, the more people can draw a Workflow.
-(For examples if features of test running the process model or replicating any part flow could be achieved.)
+(For example, by adding features to test run process models or replicating any part of the flow.)